 Economics-political science majors may consult Professor Robert Erikson during his office hours.
 Please note that students should also see an undergraduate adviser to discuss major requirements and fill out a planning form.
-For any questions about the Economics-political science program that an undergraduate adviser cannot answer, students will be referred to Professor Erikson.
+For any questions about the economics-political science program that an undergraduate adviser cannot answer, students are referred to Professor Erikson.